Code-Institute-Submissions/TraceOfKerava/README.md

 ### Existing Features

 The site uses bottoms that allow users to access chosen options.
+These are presented as pictures to allow for a bit of mystery behind each selection.

-The footer is sticky, placed at the bottom of the page for more balanced look accross different screen sizes however for small sized devices in horizontal mode this feature is removed to allow sufficient space for the game section of the site.
+The footer is sticky, placed at the bottom of the page for more balanced look accross different screen sizes.

-There are links to the various social media accounts in the bottom of the page to allow users to quickly access official Kerava social media.
+There are links to the various social media accounts in the bottom of the page to allow users to quickly access official Kerava social media as well as a hyper link to the official website.

 Due to the nature of the site, a navigation bar is not included but a link back to start is accessable at every stage.

 The bottons on the site reflect the options presented to the users:

 -Landing page has 2 buttons:
-    - Visitor can select a center botton or
+    - Visitor can select a botton representing center or
-    - Visitor can select a suburban botton
+    - Visitor can select a botton representing more outskirts location
 - Each selection leads to 4 bottons from which the user should select one to see the challange chosen for this item.

-In addition a feature is added to help local companies and organisations to express their interest in being featured in the site:
-- The bottom of the page includes a link to contact in case a company wants to be included in the site.
-    - Visitors can leave their contact request, by clicking on "here" and hyperlink and filling out the form.
+- Each end page with location and challenge includes a map (via Google Maps API) to make it easier to find the locations for people who are not familiar with the town.

 ### Features Left to Implement

 A few features that were excluded from the current version:
-- An API feature for map for each of the challenges to make it easier to find the locations for people who are not familiar with the town.
  This was skipped due to lack of time.
 - Adding alternative options in each challenge so that returning users can opt for a new version of the challenge and users with travel limitations have an option to choose something closer to them.
 - An image gallery of the pictures posted in social media with tag
+- The botton with a link to contact in case a company wants to be included in the site whereby visitors can leave their contact request, by clicking on "here" and hyperlink and filling out the form.

 ## Technologies Used
 -	Bootstrapcdn